simonmichael/hledger/hledger/hledger.m4.md

 ### amount field

+Warning, amount setting is complex and can be confusing at first.
+In addition to this section, please also see the tips at ["Setting amounts"](#setting-amounts) below.

+Assigning to `amount` is sufficient for simple transactions, but there are four field name variants you can use depending on the situation.
+Note, it's usually best to use only one of these variants, rather than mixing them (and remember that naming a CSV field "amount" in a `fields` list counts as an assignment to `amount`; if you don't want that, call it something else, like "amount_").

-There are several "amount" field name variants, useful for different situations:
+Here are the hledger field names for setting amounts:

+- **"`amountN`" sets a specific posting amount from one CSV field or value.**\
-- `amountN` sets the amount of the Nth posting, and causes that posting to be generated.
+  Assigning to `amountN` sets the amount of the Nth posting, and causes that posting to be generated.
-  By assigning to `amount1`, `amount2`, ... etc. you can generate up to 99 postings.
+  N is most often 1 or 2 but can go up to 99, potentially generating a 99-posting transaction.
-  Posting numbers don't have to be consecutive; in certain situations using a high number might be helpful to influence the layout of postings.
+  Posting numbers don't have to be consecutive; with conditional rules, higher posting numbers can sometimes be helpful to ensure a certain ordering of postings.

+- **"`amountN-in/-out`" sets a specific posting amount from two CSV fields.**\
-- `amountN-in` and `amountN-out` should be used instead, as a pair, when and only when the amount must be obtained from two CSV fields.
+  When the amount must be obtained from two CSV fields (eg, fields named "Debit"/"Credit", "Deposit"/"Withdrawal", "Money In"/"Money Out", etc.), `amountN-in` and `amountN-out` can be used instead.
-  Eg when the CSV has separate Debit and Credit fields instead of a single Amount field.
 Note:

-  - Don't think "-in is for the first posting and -out is for the second posting" - that's not correct.
-    Think: "`amountN-in` and `amountN-out` together detect the amount for posting N, by inspecting two CSV fields at once."
+  - `amountN-in` and `amountN-out` must be used together, as a pair.
+  - They transform two CSV fields in the current CSV record into a single amount for the Nth posting.
+  - (They do *not* generate two separate postings.)
+  - hledger requires that in each record, at least one of the two CSV fields contains a zero amount or is empty.
-  - hledger assumes both CSV fields are unsigned, and will automatically negate the -out value.
+  - hledger assumes both CSV fields contain unsigned numbers, and will automatically negate the -out value.
-  - It also expects that at least one of the values is empty or zero, so it knows which one to ignore.
-    If that's not the case you'll need an if rule (see Setting amounts below).

-- `amount`, with no posting number (and similarly, `amount-in` and `amount-out` with no number) are an older syntax.
-We keep them for backwards compatibility, and because they have special behaviour that is sometimes convenient:

-  - They set the amount of posting 1 and (negated) the amount of posting 2.
+  - This won't work for every two-amount-field situation; if you need more flexibility, use an `if` rule (see "Setting amounts" below).

+- **"`amount`" sets posting 1 and 2 amounts from one CSV field or value.**\
+  `amount`, with no posting number specified, is an older legacy syntax, but it can still be convenient sometimes:

+  - It sets both posting 1's amount and posting 2's amount at the same time.
-  - Posting 2's amount will be converted to cost if it has a [cost price](#costs).
+  - Posting 2's amount will be negated, and also will be converted to cost if it has a [cost price](#costs).
-  - Any of the newer rules for posting 1 or 2 (like `amount1`, or `amount2-in` and `amount2-out`)
-    will take precedence.
-This allows incrementally migrating old rules files to the new syntax.
+  - If the more precise `amount1` and/or `amount2` rules are also used, they will take precedence, overriding what `amount` does.
+(This allows incrementally migrating old rules files.)

-There's more to say about amount-setting that doesn't fit here; please see also ["Setting amounts"](#setting-amounts) below.
+- **"`amount-in/-out`" sets posting 1 and 2 amounts from two CSV fields.**\
+  `amount-in` and `amount-out`, with no posting numbers, are another legacy syntax, analogous to `amount`.
+They are to `amount` as `amountN-in`/`amountN-out` are to `amountN`.

 ### currency field